-This page provides guidance for families and friends of those in prison in England and Wales during the coronavirus pandemic.
+Guidance for families and friends of people in prison in England and Wales during the coronavirus pandemic.

 What we are doing to keep people safe in prisons

-Prisons have been working closely with public health and NHS services to put robust contingency plans in place.
-The plans prioritise the safety of staff, prisoners and visitors.
+Prisons are working with public health and NHS services and continue to prioritise the safety of staff, prisoners and visitors.

-Existing, well-developed procedures are in place to manage outbreaks of infectious diseases and prisons are prepared if cases are identified.
+All prisons have introduced covid-secure ways of working.
+Prisons have procedures to manage outbreaks of infectious diseases and are prepared if cases are identified.
 Plans are in place for dealing with staff absences if staff working in prisons need to self-isolate.